sa-ne/demo-cockpit/DemoWalkThru.md

     * Note ability to create team, bond, etc
   * Accounts -- Local accounts with the ability to add accounts.
     * Note: have not tested with IdM or sssd enabled system with external auth source
-  * Services -- Really more of a full view of systemd with targets, sockets, etc
+  * Services -- Not just services, really more of a full view of systemd with targets, sockets, etc
     * Click on service = ability to start/stop & enable/disable
   * Diagnostic Reports
     * Click on Create Report